wmorgan/dcos-docs/1.7/administration/view-node-details.md

 post_title: Viewing node details
 nav_title: Node details
 ---
-You can get a comprehensive list of the apps being run on your DC/OS cluster nodes.
+You can get a comprehensive list of the apps running on your DC/OS cluster nodes.

 **Prerequisites:** [DC/OS and DC/OS CLI][1] are installed